wagner27a-commits/FinalProject-Amelia-Joanna/README.md

    - Tasks are automatically sorted by upcoming due date.

 3. Visiting the Store/Feeding Your Pet
-   - Click the Store button to browse food items available for purchase.
+   - Click the Store button to browse food items or a scarf that is available for purchase.
-   - Each food has a cost.
+   - Each food and the scarf has a cost.
 Click any Feed button next to a purchased food item.
 The pet's's happiness increases.
    - A pop-up confirms the feeding and shares updated stats.
    - You can also switch to a dragon or unicorn pet, based on your preference.